seancorfield/depstar/README.md

 If you want to see all of the files that are being copied into the JAR file, add `:verbose true` after the JAR filename.

 ## Classpath

+> Note: in `depstar` 2.0, the classpath will be computed from the system, user, and project `deps.edn` files, rather than using the classpath by which `depstar` itself is invoked.
+This will change how you specify additional aliases to add things to the JAR.

 By default, `depstar` uses the classpath computed by `clojure`.
 For example, you can add web assets into an uberjar by including an alias in your `deps.edn`: